ros2/design/articles/020_ros_with_dds.md

 [https://github.com/osrf/ros_dds/pull/17](https://github.com/osrf/ros_dds/pull/17)

-This pull request was ultimately not merged because it was a major refactoring of the structure of the code and other progress had been made in the mean time.
+This pull request was ultimately not merged because it was a major refactoring of the structure of the code and other progress had been made in the meantime.
 However, it served its purpose in that it showed that the DDS implementation could be hidden, though there is room for discussion on how to actually achieve that goal.

 ## Conclusion